qudo-code/state-machine-snacks/README.md

 Provide useful logging when developing with XState.

 ### [WIP] Plugin Router
-Map browser urls to specific states.
+Map browser URLs to specific states.

 ### [WIP] Ethereum Blockchain
 Plugin for interacting with the Ethereum blockchain.